treeverse/lakeFS/docs/howto/import.md

 ## Zero-copy import

-### Importing using the lakeFS UI
+### Using the lakeFS UI

-#### Prerequisites

-lakeFS must have permissions to list the objects at the source object store, and in the same region of your destination bucket.
+To import using the UI, lakeFS must have permissions to list the objects in the source object store.

-lakeFS supports two ways to ingest objects from the object store without copying the data:

-1. [Importing using the lakeFS UI](#importing-using-the-lakefs-ui) - A UI dialog to trigger an import to a designated import branch.
-It creates a commit from all imported objects.
-1. [Importing using lakectl cli](#importing-using-lakectl-cli) - You can use the [`lakectl` CLI command](../reference/cli.md#lakectl) to create uncommitted objects in a branch.
-It will make sequential calls between the CLI and the server.

-#### Using the import wizard
+{: .note }

-Clicking the Import button from any branch will open the following dialog:
+In your repository's main page, click the _Import_ button to open the import dialog:

 ![Import dialog example configured with S3](../assets/img/UI-Import-Dialog.png)

-If it's the first import to the selected branch, it will create the import branch named `_<branch_name>_imported`. lakeFS will import all objects from the Source URI to the import branch under the given prefix.
+On the first import to a branch, a dedicated branch named `_<branch_name>_imported` will be created. lakeFS will import all objects from _Source URI_ to the import branch under the given prefix.

-The UI will update periodically with the amount of objects imported.
-How long it takes depends on the amount of objects to be imported but will roughly be a few thousand objects per second.
+How long the import takes depends on the amount of imported objects, but will roughly be a few thousand objects per second.

 ![img.png](../assets/img/ui-import-waiting.png)